damachine/coolerdash/README.md

 > **The following settings were tested with an NZXT Kraken 2023.**
 > CoolerDash should work with any LCD device supported by CoolerControl (Asus, MSI, NZXT, etc.).

-> **Note:** CoolerDash automatic detect most essentiality settings and no configuration are need.
-All relevant configuration options (display, thresholds, font, colors, paths, daemon and many more settings) are set in `/etc/coolerdash/config.ini`.
+---

+> **Zero Configuration Required:** CoolerDash automatically detects essential settings including LCD resolution, device UIDs, and optimal display parameters.
+No manual configuration is needed for basic operation.
+>
+> **Runtime Configuration:** All settings are managed in `/etc/coolerdash/config.ini`.
 > After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.
-> **Tip:** Edit `/etc/coolerdash/config.ini` to change the look, update interval, thresholds, or LCD behavior to your needs.
+>
 > **If `/etc/coolerdash/config.ini` does not exist, CoolerDash will use built-in defaults.**

----

-### Important customizable values

 ### 🔧 Usage & Tips